jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 When Team Blue wins, does traffic suddenly disappear?
 When Team Red succeeds, does everyone suddenly exercise?
 Do you breathe fresher air or see fitter neighbors?
 Do your real-life problems get solved when one color's philosophy writes the rules?

-Policies, manuals, and guidelines aren't today's the levers of power.
+Policies, manuals, and guidelines aren't today's levers of power.
 There is no law that promotes climate change, allows unpaid overtime, or encourages car accidents.
+That's why Left/Right blame "the other side", because only controlling government policy makes each powerless to solve our biggest problems.

-Today's levers of power are digital tools, and why shouldn't the middle-class grab hold of them today and become player gods who fight climate change, disallows unpaid overtime, and prevents car crashes?
+Thus, why should the middle-class believe in government policy, when we can grab hold of the new digital levers of power and become player gods who fight climate change, disallows unpaid overtime, and prevents car crashes?

 If you'd rather stay an extra, you can go back to watching the pundits, columnists, and commentators waiting to sing to their choir, telling you to fight "the enemy" until you're literally blue in the face.
 But you shouldn't.
 In truth, the "other side" are part of the same struggling middle class, and this book will turn all of us into player gods of the Internet Age.

-The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit scores strangers control, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.
+The first thing to realize is whichever color wins an election this year or the next and re-writes the rules; regular people will still pay too many taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, have credit scores controlled by strangers, sleep less than they're supposed to, get confused by their health insurance, apply for jobs with no information on the company's culture, endure customer abuse, get micro-managed, and hope their job (which they likely hate) isn't downsized or outsourced.

 Nothing changes when Main Street elects Conservatism or Progressivism, because the truth is; regulations and laws aren't strong enough to solve todays problems.